dhanushholla/passGen/README.md

-# 🎉 PassGen 🚀
+# 🎉 passforge 🚀

-Welcome to the **PassGen** package!
+Welcome to the **passforge** package!
 This tool generates secure, customizable passwords from a base string or randomly based on your preferences.
 Perfect for creating strong passwords with a splash of fun! 🎨🔐

 ## ✨ Features